 Process Description for Dissolved Air Flotation

-The feed water to the DAF float tank is often (but not always) dosed with a coagulant (such as ferric chloride or aluminum sulfate) to coagulate the colloidal particles and/or a flocculant to conglomerate the particles into bigger clusters.
+The feed water to the DAF float tank is often (but not always) dosed with a coagulant (such as ferric chloride or aluminium sulfate) to coagulate the colloidal particles and/or a flocculant to conglomerate the particles into bigger clusters.

 A portion of the clarified effluent water leaving the DAF tank is pumped into a small pressure vessel (called the air drum) into which compressed air is also introduced.